runalpanja/RTLDesignUsingVerilogWithSKY130Technology/README.md

 1V80 -> voltage

-When you look into the library, 3 letters come into picture.
-P V T
+When you look into the library, 3 letters come into picture : *P V T*

 P -> PROCESS (variation due to fabrication)